-2025 Summer School of the N3BG Group
+2025 N3BG Summer School

 The Third N3BG (Neuroinformatics, Neural networks, Neurcomputers) Summer School 2025, held on the 30 April at the TU Sofia, brought experts from academia, industry, embassies, and public institutions to explore the future of AI.
 The Key topic for 2025 was "From neuroscience and neural networks to AI machine consciousness with applications".